NissanKaskai/NissanKaskai/README.md

 I'm currently working as Ingenieur d'études at CESAER, with the aim of building a Composite Indicator to measure real estate tension in France municipalities and redesign the actual zoning system.

+Feel free to give a look to all my academic projects, my three-years thesis and my Master thesis!

 - - -

 🧰 Toolbox